snd/criterion/README.md

 c.params();     // => [7, 8]
 ```

-any criterion and any other object that responds to a `sql` and optionally a `params` method can
+any criterion and any other object that responds to a `sql()` and optionally a `params()` method can
-be used in place of any parameter binding.
+be used in place of any value in a query object.
 this allows you to mix query objects with arbitrary sql:

 ```javascript